OfficeDev/office-js-docs/docs/publish/publish.md

 ## Centralized deployment via the Office 365 admin center

-The Office 365 admin center makes it easy for an administrator to deploy Word, Excel, and PowerPoint add-ins to users or groups within their organization.
+The Office 365 admin center makes it easy for an administrator to deploy Office Add-ins to users and groups in their organization.
 Add-ins deployed via the admin center are available to users in their Office applications right away, with no client configuration required.
-You can deploy internal add-ins as well as add-ins provided by ISVs via centralized deployment.
+You can use centralized deployment to deploy internal add-ins as well as add-ins provided by ISVs.

-For more information, see [Use centralized deployment to publish add-ins](centralized-deployment.md).
+For more information, see [Publish Office Add-ins using Centralized Deployment via the Office 365 admin center](centralized-deployment.md).

 ## SharePoint catalog deployment